kavnish/kavnish.github.io/pages/timeline.md

 **2023-06-16**

-`our top priority should be to finetune llms to respond to token limits mentioned in the context`
+`our top priority should be to fine tune LLMs to respond to token limits mentioned in the context`

 **2023-06-15**